PCOS and Ectopic Pregnancy – All that you need to know

-There are a number of stages a woman’s body undergoes during pregnancy, the first one being the fertilization stage.
-The difference that undertakes in a normal pregnancy and an ectopic pregnancy is that in an ectopic pregnancy the fertilized egg does not attach itself to the uterus, and might instead get latched with a fallopian tube, abdominal cavity or cervix.
+PCOS is associated with an increase in subfertility, ectopic pregnancy, and early pregnancy loss (EPL).
+There are a number of stages a woman’s body undergoes during pregnancy, the most important one being the fertilization stage.
+In normal pregnancy, the fertilized egg attaches itself into the uterus, but in an ectopic pregnancy, the fertilized egg does not attach itself to the uterus, and might instead get latched with a fallopian tube, abdominal cavity or cervix.
 If ectopic pregnancies are left untreated, it can create serious complications and hence needs to be treated as a medical emergency.

 The first indications of an ectopic pregnancy are pain or vaginal bleeding.
 There might be pain in the pelvis, abdomen, or even the shoulder or neck (if blood from a ruptured ectopic pregnancy builds up and irritates certain nerves).
 This pain can extend from mild and dull to severe and sharp.

 Polycystic ovarian syndrome brings a huge amount of complications along with it especially on the conceiving front.
 These can also be life threatening in many cases for the mother as well as the baby.

 The risk of ectopic pregnancy is higher in PCOS